lamerecarter/dead-in-the-water-incident-report/README.md

 ## 🔍 Summary of Findings (Flags)

-- ✅ Completed in this report: Flags 1–13 and 20–26
+- ✅ Completed in this report: Flags 1–26
 - ⏳ Placeholders (waiting on your exact Q/A): Flags 14–19

 | Flag  | Phase              | Category            | Finding                                                           |